jhong40/dockertest/README.md

-### Test exec to see if Java process becomes PID 1
+### Test exec to see if Java process becomes PID 1.
+It works.
 Reference   https://blog.no42.org/code/docker-java-signals-pid1/

 * clone this repo (or copy all the files) to local